 There is no question our worlds have been completely changed by Covid-19 and, now, virtual workforces are our new reality.
-This new normal can make the idea of hiring new employees intimidating and awkward, so we have put together a few tips on how to successfully interview, hire, and onboard new team members in a virtual workplace.
+This new normal can make the idea of hiring new employees intimidating and awkward.
+Therefore, we have put together a few tips on how to successfully interview, hire, and onboard new team members in a virtual workplace.

 Prior to meeting with candidates, determine which members of your team need to be included in the interview itself.
 Virtual meetings can be difficult with too many voices on the call so try to narrow it down to one or two members, if possible.
 Once the hiring team has been established, make sure the roles of these team members and expectations for the interview are clearly communicated to all candidates.
 That will help make the meeting efficient and ensure everyone is on the same page.
 A great tip for hiring managers is to conduct the interview as if it were an in-person interview, when there is typically some time in the beginning when things are a bit less formal, and the participants in the meeting can focus on getting to know each other.
 This is an important relationship-building step that should not be skipped.

 - Ensure your new hire has all the necessary equipment.
-Ship anything that you would provide during a normal in-person start directly to the employee ahead of their scheduled start date.
+Directly ship anything you would provide during normal onboarding to the employee ahead of their scheduled start date.
 On day one, they should have everything they need to work.

 - Don’t skip the knick-knacks.
-It’s common, on an employee’s first day, to present them with company-branded materials such as notepads & pens.
-If possible, plan on shipping a bundle of these items to the employee to help boost feelings of inclusion and involvement.
+On an employee’s first day, it’s common to present them with company-branded materials such as notepads & pens.
+If possible, plan on shipping a bundle of these items to the employee.
+This will help to boost feelings of inclusion and involvement.
 The same goes for any treats or meals that are typically done – you can always send a coffee gift card or meal delivery code to simulate this experience.

 - Communicate, communicate, communicate.
-Throughout the first weeks of a new hire’s time on your team, it will remain imperative that you continue to over-communicate.
-Arrange a time to directly discuss expectations on their first day, it will be important for your new employee to be clear on the company’s mission, immediate team goals, and individual expectations.
+It is imperative to over-communicate throughout the first weeks of a new hire’s time on your team.
+Arrange a time to directly discuss expectations on their first day.
+It will be important for your new employee to be clear on the company’s mission, immediate team goals, and individual expectations.
 You should also establish consistent one-on-one meetings, in order to conduct updates, documentation sharing, and milestones.

 The Business of People

 This pandemic is a punch-in-the-gut reminder that we are all human beings.
 Our new virtual environments should not take away from the personal aspects of building our employee teams.
-Social distancing is new to most of us and the remote hiring process is as well, it is important to remember that we are all people and treating candidates carefully throughout these steps will help ensure a successful transition and a proper building of your team.
-The steps you take during this time to ensure the well-being of your employees will speak volumes about your organization’s priorities and create lasting impacts.
+Social distancing is new to most of us.
+Therefore, the remote hiring process is as well.
+It is important to remember that we are all people.
+Treating candidates carefully throughout these steps will help ensure a successful transition and a proper building of your team.
+The steps you take during this time to ensure the well-being of your employees speak volumes about your organization’s priorities and create lasting impacts.

 Mindset’s Commitment to Clients & Candidates

 At Mindset, we are doing everything possible to ensure the health & well-being of our clients, employees, and candidates.
-We are steadfast in our commitment to continue providing our clients with the best possible solutions as everyone adjusts to this crisis Please know that we are here for you and that you can contact us at any time for any SAP-related hiring, solution, or support needs.
+We are steadfast in our commitment to continue providing our clients with the best possible solutions as everyone adjusts to this crisis.
+Please know that we are here for you.
+Further, know that you can contact us at any time for any SAP-related hiring, solution, or support needs.